 His sons, Eric and Swen, organized the land holdings into ranching operations in 1882 and headquartered their company in Stamford, Texas.
 The Swenson Ranch’s brand, SMS with two backward S’s, became one of the most famous in Texas.
 The ranch has been known over the years for its quality of cattle and horses and for its many innovations.

-All the meat we provide—to your home, at our restaurant or on our food truck—comes directly from one of the remaining Swenson ranches owned by the direct descendants of Svante.
+All the meat we provide—to your home or on our food truck—comes directly from one of the remaining Swenson ranches owned by the direct descendants of Svante.

 We appreciate your interest and your business.
 Please let us know if you have suggestions about how we can improve your experience.